vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 ![Foundations](/images/outcomes/application-development-rhythm/foundations-building.jpg)

-To get the most out of this series, take some time to to learn more about
-*modern application principles* and *practices*.
+To get the most out of this series, take some time to learn more about *modern application principles* and *practices*.

 ## What You Will Learn